Petnow LogoPetnow

 )

-// Pass captureSessionId when navigating to camera fragment
+// Pass the captureSessionId when navigating to the camera screen

 }

-Server API: The captureSessionId is generated on your server through the Petnow Server API.
-Do not generate it on the client.
+Server API: The captureSessionId is created on your server through the Petnow Server API.
+It is not created directly on the client.

-For detailed information on passing captureSessionId, refer to UI Module Overview.
+For details on how to pass the captureSessionId, see the UI Module Overview.

 Troubleshooting